project-open-data/project-open-data.github.io/v1.1/schema.md

 ***IMPORTANT NOTE***

-This is not the official version of the common core metadata schema.
+This is not the official version of the Project Open Data metadata schema.
 This is an open, working draft to explore possible changes to version 1.0, which serves as the base for this file.
 The pull requests merged into this file while it's in draft do not constitute OMB approved changes to the schema.

 ---------------------------

-This section contains guidance to support the use of the common core metadata to list agency datasets and application programming interfaces (APIs) as hosted at agency.gov/data.
+This section contains guidance to support the use of the Project Open Data metadata to list agency datasets and application programming interfaces (APIs) as hosted at agency.gov/data.

 Updates to the metadata schema can be found in the [changelog](/metadata-changelog).
 Current metadata version: 1.1 FINAL as of [DATE OF MERGE].